How to handle new leads that stream in from an ad campaign.

 – Did they become a customer eventually?

-– Do they want info from you on a monthly base?
+– Do they want info from you on a monthly basis?
 (Eg. Newsletters)

 – Any other relevant information that you might need in the future.